Sophie-Gaëlle Martin

 Resilient, her heroines and heroes nevertheless always display, despite adversity, that certain brazen and sexy je-ne-sais-quoi of the No Future spirit of the late 20th century.

-She questions the notions of science, belief, and the irrational, exploring liminal states and threshold spaces, at the edge of reality, in the cognitive grey zone between projection and perception of reality.
+She questions the notions of science, belief, and the irrational, exploring threshold states and cognitive liminal spaces, at the edge of reality, between projection and the perception of reality.

-In the series Extrasolar Utopias and the sub-series Nebula Bay, the artist explored dystopian universes inspired by science fiction and cosmology, a kind of contemporary Twilight Zone, where exoticism was merely a deceptive backdrop, hiding the catastrophe simmering beneath.
+In the series Les Utopies extrasolaires and the sub-series Nebula Bay, the artist explores dystopian universes inspired by science fiction and cosmology, a kind of contemporary Twilight Zone, where exoticism is merely a deceptive backdrop, hiding the disaster that simmers beneath.
+Ecology serves as the guiding thread.

-In her new series, Fractals Under Surreal Constraints, it is a return to Earth.
-Sophie-Gaëlle Martin examines the human condition and depicts the existential hell of characters on the brink of collapse, trapped in a repetitive daily life and subjected to absurd constraints.
+In her new series, Fractals under Surreal Constraints, it is a return to Earth.
+Sophie-Gaëlle Martin examines the human condition and depicts the existential hell of characters on the verge of breaking, trapped in a repetitive daily life and subjected to absurd constraints.

 Unstable acrobats suspended between two worlds, these beings ultimately fracture and tip into an alternative reality.